mwaugh0328/heterogeneous-agent-trade/README.md

 The goal here is to provide code and informative notebooks to illustrate how things work.

-The base code is in [julia](https://github.com/JuliaLang) (there is a python version but it needs to be updated) with the goal of implementing things using transparent and well developed methods.
+The base code is in [julia](https://github.com/JuliaLang) with the goal of implementing things using transparent and well developed methods.
 Most the notation in the code tries to closely follow the paper.
+In the repository there are also python versions of the code.

 This is still preliminary but below are core elements of the code: